-When you’re looking for information and help and don’t know where to start, call the Senior LinkAge Line® at 1-800-333-2433.
+The Senior LinkAge Line® at 1-800-333-2433 is a free service that can help you find answers to all sorts of questions.
 Trained information specialists answer your call.
 They work to understand your needs and goals and connect you to services that support them.

-Questions about Medicare and health insurance can be answered at health insurance counseling sites sponsored by MAAA and partner organizations.
+Find answers to your questions about Medicare and health insurance at health insurance counseling sites sponsored by MAAA and partner organizations.

 Want a quick overview of how the Senior LinkAge Line® can help?
 This program, produced by ECHO-TV with support from the Minnesota Board on Aging, will help.